Vardøhus Fortress: Østervågen

 The Captain of Vardøhus owned a share of the fishery.
 While visiting the fort in 1511, Erik Valkendorf wrote: "the country would not be habitable for Christians were it not that the catch of fish is so plentiful as to attract people to settle down there.
 And this dried fish, which they call 'stockfish', is so valuable and excellent that it is exported to nearly every Christian country."

 In 1583, the Norwegian rights to the Arctic Sea were formally recognized by England; the agreement stipulated that each vessel which passed into the White Sea was to stop at Vardøhus to pay duty.

-In 1597, Boris Godunov ('de facto' regent of Russia from 1584 to 1598 and Tsar from 1598 to 1605) wrote to King Christian IV of Denmark and Norway, asserting that Vardøhus and "the Lapp country (as far as Tromsø) was from ancient times a perpetual patrimony of the Czar."
-In 1600, Godunov refused to ratify the Treaty of Tyavzino which resolved conflicting Swedish and Russian claims to the Kola peninsula to the east of Vardøhus as well as other territories both claimed.
+In 1597, Boris Godunov, the regent of Russia, wrote to King Christian IV of Denmark and Norway, asserting that Vardøhus and "the Lapp country (as far as Tromsø) was from ancient times a perpetual patrimony of the Czar."
+In 1600, Godunov, now the tsar of Russia, refused to ratify the Treaty of Tyavzino which resolved conflicting Swedish and Russian claims to the Kola peninsula to the east of Vardøhus as well as other territories both claimed.
 This treaty did not acknowledge the Norwegian presence at Vardøhus nor the Norwegian claims to this territory.
-As a result of these border conflicts with Russia, King Christian IV of Denmark-Norway asserted Norway's historic ownership and visited Vardøhus in 1599 to instruct the governor of Vardøhus to collect taxes from Russians in his province, including the Kola peninsula and to exclude the Swedes, who were also attempting to claim the territory based on the Treaty of Tyavzino.
+As a result of these border conflicts with Russia, King Christian IV of Denmark and Norway asserted Norway's historic ownership and visited Vardøhus in 1599 to instruct the governor of Vardøhus to collect taxes from Russians in his province, including the Kola peninsula and to exclude the Swedes, who were also attempting to claim the territory based on the Treaty of Tyavzino.
 At this time, Vardøhus was so decrepit that he continued to live on board his ship, Victor.
 His name has been preserved as it was carved on a beam from the 1599 fort to commemorate the visit.
 As a further effort at improving his hold on Finnmark, Christian IV built the fortress of Altenhus near Alta in 1610.